KitchenAid steps it up with the release of the Pro Line Series blenders, which they claim to be the most powerful blender you can buy for your home.

 These blenders are “Designed, engineered and assembled in USA”.
 KitchenAid Pro Line Series blenders jump into the market with a longer, 10-year, warranty period than their direct competitors Blendtec (8) and Vitamix (7).
 The warranty is a 10-year limited replacement warranty that is extended to owners in all of US and Canada.

 The “standard” versions of the Pro Line Series include colors Pearl White and Onyx Black.
 In addition to all the features above, the blending jar that comes with them is a 60-oz single-walled jar.

-For an additional $100 you can choose an “upgraded” Pro Line Thermal Control Jar version of the Pro Line in Candy Apple Red, Imperial Black, or Medallion Silver.
+For about $100 more you can choose an “upgraded” Pro Line Thermal Control Jar version of the Pro Line in Candy Apple Red, Imperial Black, or Medallion Silver.
 These versions also come with some additional features not found on the “standards”.

 THERMAL CONTROL JAR